How To Practice Mindfulness for your CRPS/RSD

 - When you get to your toes, take a couple of breaths and bring your attention then to your whole body, scan your body to see if there’s an area that you don’t feel calm in and then focus on that area and see if you can reduce the tension or pain.
 Do you feel more happier?
 More aware?

-Below you will find a few good websites and articles on Mindfulness for persistent pain and CRPS/RSD with some good podcasts, books and resources.
-The ones that we found interesting are:
+USEFUL RESOURCESBelow you will find a few good websites and articles on Mindfulness for persistent pain and CRPS/RSD with some good podcasts, books and resources.
+The ones that we found interesting are: MINDFULNET INTEGRATIVE MEDICINE FOR THE UNDESERVED (IM4US) AWAY WITH PAIN – MINDFULNESS COURSES MINDFUL LIVING PROGRAMS PAINHEALTH MUSCULOSKELETAL PAIN HELP

 - Bernhard, Toni D (2012) “5 Techniques to help with physical pain – Five alternatives to the misguided advice: “push through the pain,” Psychology Today.
 Published 19 October 2011.